-If you’re a product based business it’s probably no surprise to you that you can make sales off of Instagram.
-You probably do it all the time and it feels natural, however, to those of you that are service based with a potentially high dollar price range selling on Instagram seems like a long shot.
-Who would’ve thought that after less than one year of being very intentional about our Instagram game that we’d see actual, real life, high dollar clients from it?
-Well it happened and it can happen for you too, luckily, it’s not rocket science.
+If you’re a product-based business it’s probably no surprise to you that you can make sales from Instagram.
+You probably do it all the time and it feels natural.
+However, to those of you that are service based (with a potentially high dollar price range), selling on Instagram seems like a long shot.
+Who would’ve thought that after less than one year of being very intentional about our Instagram game that we’d see actual, real life, high-dollar clients from it?
+Well it happened for us, and it can happen for you too.
+Luckily, it’s not rocket science.

-We’re breaking down the three key areas we know had an effect on attracting the high-dollar client, but more importantly how we closed the deal with them (in less than 72 hours!).
+We’re breaking down the three key areas that we KNOW have an effect on attracting the high-dollar client, and more importantly, how we closed the deal with them (in less than 72 hours!).

-First of all, as any type of business owner (service or product based) you have to make it clear that you have something for sale.
+First of all, as any type of business owner (whether service or product based) you have to make it clear that you have something for sale.
 Second of all, you have to make this clear in a way that feels authentic, non-spammy and approachable.
-We’ve learned that by telling a story whether it be our own or the stories of our clients that it has a much higher impact on our audience.
-Instagram first captures its audience with a beautiful image and then keeps them engaged with an enticing caption.
+We’ve learned that by telling a story, whether it be our own or the stories of our clients, it has a much higher impact on our audience.
+Instagram first captures its audience with a beautiful image, and then keeps them engaged with an enticing caption.

 We are big story tellers, so it usually comes naturally to us, but if you’re at a loss for words here are a few tips to get you going.
 Ask yourself:

-- How can this product or service change the lives of your clients?
+- How can this product or service change the lives of my clients?

-- How has this product or service impacted your own life?
+- How has this product or service impacted my own life?

-- Is there something unique about your product or service that you can brag about (handmade, 1:1, organic, some proceeds go to charity, etc)?
+- Is there something unique about my product or service that I can brag about (such as it being handmade, 1:1, organic, some proceeds go to charity, et cetera)?

-- What’s the story of your business?
-Has it grown from your basement to a large warehouse?
-Did it start with just you and know you have a team?
+- What’s the story of my business?
+Has it grown from my basement to a large warehouse?
+Did it start with just me and now I have a team?

-When you tell these stories to your audience they get to hear about your business and the thing you sell, but it’s structured in a way that’s giving.
+When you tell these stories to your audience they get to hear about your business and the things you sell, but it’s structured in a way that’s giving.
 Your audience then wants to become a part of that story by purchasing what you offer.
-They want their lives changed in the same way yours was or on the same level other people who buy your product are.
-They want “in”.
+They want their lives changed in the same way in which yours was, or to be on the same level other people who buy your product are.
+They want “in” to the dream.

 Stay Engaged With Your Audience

 Ideally, once you begin storytelling you will have others sharing similar experiences on your feed.
 You can’t ignore these comments!
-Engage with them, ask them more questions, provide support, and share the love.
-If people are taking their own time to comment on your posts they will feel so supported if you reciprocate.
-The more you are engaged with the current audience the more it will grow!
+Engage with your followers, ask them more questions, provide support, and share the love.
+If people are taking their own time to comment on your posts, they will feel so supported when you reciprocate.
+The more you are engaged with your current audience, the more it will grow!
 Instagram notices when certain posts get a lot of comments and moves it up in the line to show it to more people.

-We like to mix in business related call-to-actions in with lifestyle call-to-actions so it doesn’t feel like we’re always surveying our audience.
-Just by being known that you ask questions and will engage in the comments is a big driver to build you know, like and trust.
+We like to mix in business related call to actions with lifestyle call to actions so it doesn’t feel like we’re always surveying our audience.
+Just by being known that you ask questions and will engage in the comments is a big driver to build knowledge, goodwill and trust.
 This is the key that will convert your followers to buyers and brand advocates.

 Reach Out and Follow Up